-- 1. Discuss the origins of medical ethics. - 2.
-Apply medical/professional ethics in the context of a broader societal ethic. - 3.
-Explain the role of ethical behavior in health care delivery. - 4.
-Explain concepts of personal honesty, integrity, accountability, competence and compassion as ethical imperatives in health care. - 5.
-Identify legal and professional standards and relate each to practice in health professions. - 6.
-Identify specific situations and conditions that give rise to ethical dilemmas in health care. - 7.
-Explain select concepts embodied in the principles of patients' rights, the doctrine of informed (patient) consent and other issues related to patients' rights. - 8.
-Explain the legal implications of professional liability, malpractice, professional negligence and other legal doctrines applicable to professional practice. - 9.
-Describe the importance of accurate, complete and correct methods of documentation as a legal/ethical imperative. - 10.
-Explore theoretical situations and questions relating to the ethics of care and health care delivery. - 11.
-Explain legal terms, principles, doctrines and laws specific to the radiologic sciences. - 12.
-Outline the conditions necessary for a valid malpractice claim. - 13.
-Describe institutional and professional liability protection typically available to the radiographer. - 14.
-Describe the components and implications of informed consent. - 15.
-Identify standards for disclosure relative to informed consent. - 16.
-Describe how consent forms are used relative to specific radiographic procedures. - 17.
-Differentiate between civil and criminal liability. - 18.
-Define tort and explain the differences between intentional and unintentional torts.
+- 1. Discuss the origins of medical ethics - 2.
+Apply medical and professional ethics in the context of a broader societal ethic - 3.
+Explain the role of ethical behavior in health care delivery - 4.
+Explain concepts of personal honesty, integrity, accountability, competence and compassion as ethical imperatives in health care - 5.
+Identify legal and professional standards and relate each to practice in health professions - 6.
+Identify specific situations and conditions that give rise to ethical dilemmas in health care - 7.
+Explain select concepts embodied in the principles of patients' rights, the doctrine of informed consent and other issues related to patients' rights - 8.
+Explain the legal implications of professional liability, malpractice, professional negligence and other legal doctrines applicable to professional practice - 9.
+Describe the importance of timely, accurate and comprehensive methods of documentation as a legal and ethical imperative - 10.
+Explore theoretical situations and questions relating to the ethics of health care delivery - 11.
+Explain legal terms, principles, doctrines and laws specific to the radiologic sciences - 12.
+Outline the conditions necessary for a valid malpractice claim - 13.
+Describe institutional and professional liability protection typically available to the radiographer - 14.
+Describe the components and implications of informed consent - 15.
+Identify standards for informed consent and disclosure of protected health information - 16.
+Describe how consent forms are used relative to specific radiographic procedures - 17.
+Differentiate between civil and criminal liability - 18.
+Define tort and explain the differences between intentional and unintentional torts